 Kenya is the largest producer of geothermal energy in Africa.
 Geothermal energy accounts for almost 20% of Kenya's total energy generation.
 Total renewable energy capacity in the country is at 70%, mostly from hydropower, though in 2019 the country opened the largest wind power plant in Africa, and has an ambitious goal to reach 100% green energy for its national power grid this year.

-While a growing number of countries now have more than 20% variable renewables in their electricity mixes, and some countries have gone much further, there is still a long way to go in decarbonising electrical grids2.
-Furthermore, even bigger challenges are on the horizon, as we tackle the global decarbonisation of the industrial sector.
+While a growing number of countries now have more than 20% variable renewables in their electricity mixes, and some countries have gone much further, there is still a long way to go in decarbonizing electrical grids.
+Furthermore, even bigger challenges are on the horizon, as we tackle the global decarbonization of the industrial sector.

 Every nation, and every individual, must take their lead from the top countries using renewable energy.
 We must come together to tackle the crises we all face.
 And even those nations leading the charge must do more, and do it faster if we are to come through the crises and transition to a sustainable future for all.